rocky/mult-by-constants/README.md

 Data Analysis
 -------------

-Having the tables in hand, we can then start analyzing the optimum sequence grows with the value of a number.
+Having the tables in hand, we can then start analyzing how the optimum sequence grows with the value of a number.

 Examples